#valentine #fiveanddime #dimestore

 A First Gift

-I was living in Winston-Salem, North Carolina in 1984.
-My mother, who still resided still in Yankton, was losing her struggle to cancer.
+I was living in Winston-Salem, North Carolina in 1984 when my mother, who still resided still in Yankton, was diagnosed with late stage cancer.
 Christmas was upon us, and I planned to return to be with her for the holidays.
 I set out in search for a gift for her.
 I did not need to look very far.
 I found another pie bird, smaller but blue in color.
 I took with me to visit her.
 “Oh,” she exclaimed upon opening it, “now I have two.”
 She remembered my first gift from almost 45 years earlier.

 Mother died January 15, 1985, just a couple of weeks after my final visit with her.
 I recovered both pie birds from her things at her home.
 I have them still.